Keyboard shortcuts

 .enable_time()

-.expect("Failed to build local runtime");
+.expect("Failed to build runtime");

-let report = local_runtime.block_on(async move {
+let report = runtime.block_on(async move {

 SimulationBuilder::new()